BetaHuhn/action-input-parser/README.md

         Richard
 ```

-Pass an options object to the `getInput` function to specify the type:
+Pass an options object to the `getInput` function to specify the `array` type:

 ```js
 const parser = require('action-input-parser')